AmeenShareif/secure-3-site-packet-tracer-lab/docs/project-status.md

 - Building the actual Packet Tracer topology
 - Testing traffic that should be allowed and traffic that should be blocked

-## Short summary

-I want this project to look like a real cybersecurity lab, but I also want it to feel like something I personally built and documented as a student.